prathamhanda/fooddle_jal/GOOGLE_SHEETS_README.md

 # 📊 Google Sheets Integration

-This setup automatically saves customer phone numbers and order data to Google Sheets when payments are made through the Razorpay gateway.
+This setup automatically saves customer phone numbers and order data to Google Sheets when orders are placed through the website.

 ## 🚀 Setup Instructions